On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Proof of Theorem

-Then, choosing $1<p<2$, we have by Sobolev Embedding
+then, choosing $1<p<2$, we have by Sobolev Embedding

-Proposition \ref{propGKN} gives convergenge in $H^1(\mathbb D)$ of the eigenfunctions up to extracting subsequences, unless the limiting eigenvalue is simple.
-Our situation is similar to this latter one.
-In fact, we are looking at a specific sequence: $\{v_{q_n}(r)e^{i\theta}\}_{n=1}^{\infty}$, where the angular part is fixed along the whole sequence.
+Proposition \ref{propGKN} gives convergence in $H^1(\mathbb D)$ of the eigenfunctions up to extracting subsequences, unless the limiting eigenvalue is simple, which is essentially the case at hand, because we are looking at a specific sequence: $\{v_{q_n}(r)e^{i\theta}\}_{n=1}^{\infty}$, where the angular part is fixed along the whole sequence.